VEGOILS-Palm drops from 5-month top on gloomy global outlook

 Exports of Malaysian palm oil products for Nov.
 1-20 rose 0.6 percent to 1,037,923 tonnes from 1,031,953 tonnes shipped during Oct.
 1-20, cargo surveyor Intertek Testing Services said.

-Another cargo surveyor Societe Generale de Surveillance said exports for the same period were almost flat at 1,033,040 tonnes compared to 1,033,454 tonnes a month ago.
+Another cargo surveyor Societe Generale de Surveillance will issue its estimates later in the day.

-U.S. crude oil futures fell more than $2 per barrel on Monday on worries over global growth, weighing on other vegetable oil markets.
+Brent crude futures edged above $107 a barrel on Monday on fears that tensions over Iran's nuclear programme, and clashes in Egypt and Syria, may disrupt Middle Eastern output as demand rises ahead of the Northern Hemisphere winter.

-U.S. soyoil for December delivery edged down 0.9 percent while China's most active May 2012 soybean oil contract <0#DBY:> slipped 0.3 percent.
+Higher crude limited losses in other vegetable oils that were down on global economic concerns.
+U.S. soyoil for December delivery and China's most active May 2012 soybean oil contract <0#DBY:> slipped 0.2 percent.